w3c/secure-payment-confirmation/scope.md

 Enrollment may happen outside of a transaction (see [issue 44](https://github.com/w3c/secure-payment-confirmation/issues/44)) or during a transaction.
 Enrollment considerations include:

-* It is desirable that previously enrolled authentication credentials (e.g., FIDO) can be "enhanced" to become SPC Credentials.

 * In some cases the user may consent to a particular (future) authentication flow.
 For example, the user might agree to a lower friction flow for some types of transactions or some merchants.

 ### Authentication